flintlib/python-flint/doc/source/general.rst

 which might not be what you want.
 Do ``arb("0.1")``, ``arb("1/10")`` or ``arb(fmpq(1,10))`` if you want the correct decimal fraction.
-But small integers and power-of-two denominators are safe, for example ``arb(100.25)``.
+Small integers and power-of-two denominators are still safe, for example ``arb(100.25)``.

 Pointwise boolean predicates (such as the usual comparison operators) involving inexact numbers return